Dhruv-Banking/Dhruv-Banking-API/README.md

 Note: All the endpoints require a token, so see [Tokens]() for more info on getting a token

-For all endpoints, if the token is null, or you don't provide one -- you'll get this error:
+For all endpoints, if the token is null, or you don't provide one, or if you provide an expired one, or even if you include a fake one -- you'll get this error:

 ```json
 {